 - Be an environmentally responsible neighbour in the communities where we operate.
-We will act responsibly to correct conditions that impact health, safety or the environment. - Commit to a 'prevention of pollution' program and achieve continual improvement in our environmental objectives. - Environmental objectives and targets will be set each year based on the previous year's results and trends. - Practice conservation in all areas of our business. - Develop safe, energy efficient and environmentally conscious products and manufacturing processes. - Assist in the development of technological solutions to environmental problems. - Comply with or exceed all applicable and anticipated environmental Legislation and Regulations.
+We will act responsibly to correct conditions that impact health, safety or the environment. - Commit to a 'prevention of pollution' program and achieve continual improvement in our environmental objectives. - Practice conservation in all areas of our business. - Develop safe, energy efficient and environmentally conscious products and O manufacturing processes. - Assist in the development of technological solutions to environmental problems. - Comply with or exceed all applicable and anticipated environmental Legislation and Regulations.
 Where none exist, we will set and adhere to stringent standards of our own. - Conduct rigorous self-assessments and audits to ensure our compliance with this policy on an ongoing basis.